Big Mama Thornton: 1940s: career beginnings

 Thornton's talent was discovered in 1940 when she was 14 years old.
 Diamond Teeth Mary, the half-sister of one of her early idols Bessie Smith, encouraged her to enter a talent contest after having heard Thornton singing while working a side-job on a garbage truck.
 Thornton described the audition during a 1970 Studs Terkel radio interview, saying: "A show came through in the first of the 1940s and they called it 'Sammy Green's Hot Harlem Revue' as I mentioned earlier.
 They didn't have a singer, and so I asked him, I said, 'Give me an audition, let me sing'.
 I said, 'I've been singing all the little talent shows around here'.
 He said, 'Oh, little 'ole girl, you can't sing'.
 I said, 'Will you give me a try?'
 He said, 'Yeah, well, when the show start, say we gonna give a little audition for singers, 'cause I'm looking for a singer'.
 And so he give auditions.
 So I was there, he wrote my name down, and several people they sung, and then he said, 'Well, I, I want to see what you can do'.
 So I got up there, I had an old pair of jeans, one leg rolled up, I got up and I started singing one of Louis Jordan's song called "G.I.
 Jive", and I sung that song, and I sang this blues by Big Maceo, "Worried Life Blues" and he hired me.
-Out of 25 people, I was the 26th but then he hired me".
+Out of 25 people, I was the 26th but then he hired me."

-14-year-old Thornton left home, traveling with the show between different cities in Alabama and Georgia.
+Thornton left home at age 14, traveling with Green's show in Alabama and Georgia.
 Thornton described the revue as "a stage show, like, playing in theaters... dancers, chorus girls, comedians, singers".
-Originally hired as a dancer, singer and comedienne, Thornton quickly became known as the "New Bessie Smith" for her vocal talent.
+Originally hired as a dancer, singer, and comedienne, Thornton quickly became known as the "New Bessie Smith" for her vocal talent.
 Thornton left Green's show in 1948 over a money dispute, about which she said: "I traveled with them for quite a few years, and I went to Houston, Texas in '48.
 We played there and then we left.
 As a matter of fact, I quit the show in '48...
-They owed me a little, quite a bit of money and they wouldn't pay it, and I just got tired".
+They owed me a little, quite a bit of money and they wouldn't pay it, and I just got tired."

+During her early career, Thornton would occasionally share the stage with fellow Ariton local and blues guitarist J.W.
+Warren, including performances at local juke joints.
+The two were romantically involved, and Warren later claimed he was the inspiration for the "hound dog" referenced in Thornton's 1952 hit song, although this claim remains unsubstantiated.